Morris Graves: Rambling

 In his early twenties, Graves finished high school in 1932 in Beaumont, Texas, while living with his maternal aunt and uncle.
 He then returned to Seattle, and received his first recognition as an artist when his painting Moor Swan (1933) won an award in the Seattle Art Museum's Northwest Annual Exhibition and was purchased by the museum.
 He split his time between Seattle and La Conner, Washington, where he shared a studio with Guy Anderson.
-Graves' early work was in oils and focused on birds touched with strangeness, either blind, or wounded, or immobilized in webs of light.
+Graves's early work was in oils and focused on birds touched with strangeness, either blind, or wounded, or immobilized in webs of light.

 Graves began his lifelong study of Zen Buddhism in the early 1930s.
 In 1934, he built a small studio on family property in Edmonds, Washington.
 When it burned to the ground in 1935, almost all of his work to date was lost with it.
 His first one-man exhibition was in 1936 at the Seattle Art Museum (SAM); that same year he began working under Bruce Inverarity at the Seattle unit of the WPA's Federal Art Project.
 His participation was sporadic, but it was there that he met Mark Tobey and became impressed with Tobey's calligraphic line.
 In January 1937 Graves traveled to New York City to study with the controversial Father Divine's International Peace Mission movement in Harlem; on his return, in May, he bought 20 acre on Fidalgo Island.
 In 1938 he quit the FAP and went to the Virgin Islands and Puerto Rico to paint.